regunakyle/vfio-vm-rotation-service/README.md

-# Python script for rotating between two VMs (for VFIO)

 ## Description

 A Python service boot the VFIO gaming VM after the idle VM is shut off, and vice versa.